evilsocket/pwnagotchi/README.md

 - checkout the `ui.video` section of the `config.yml` - if you don't want to use a display, you can connect to it with the browser and a cable.
 - If you get `[FAILED] Failed to start Remount Root and Kernel File Systems.` while booting pwnagotchi, make sure the `PARTUUID`s for `rootfs` and `boot` partitions are the same in `/etc/fstab`.
 Use `sudo blkid` to find those values when you are using `create_sibling.sh`.
+- You can create a `/root/pwnagotchi.yml` configuration file to override the defaults.

 ## License